 Despite the health risks involved with excessive consumption of mooncakes, mooncakes are not going away any time soon as they are integral part of Chinese culture and tradition and exchanging them is common business practice in Singapore.
 Competition for making the most visually impressive mooncake or most innovative filling intensifies further each year, and the battle continues on a second front with hotels, restaurants, bakeries or even luxury brands vying for the most elaborate or eye-catching packaging designs.

 Here’s the second hidden danger from mooncakes – packaging waste.
 Tiered wooden cabinets, metal tins, or intricate combinations of materials are now commonplace.
-This increasingly elaborate packaging that often winds up discarded after use.
+This increasingly elaborate packaging often winds up discarded after use.
 Every year, over a third of our domestic waste comes from discarded packaging materials.
 With hundreds of thousands of boxes of mooncakes being consumed in Singapore each year, the amount of waste generated is a problem that is only worsened by the increasingly fancy designs meant to increase sales.

-In China, the cost of packaging mooncakes is over 50% higher than the cost of ingredients, highlighting the excessive nature of our packaging practices.2 Some companies have also begun to market their mooncakes by showing how their boxes may be repurposed for use as jewellery boxes or for keeping other small keepsakes.
+In China, the cost of packaging mooncakes has grown to over 50% higher than the cost of ingredients, highlighting the excessive nature of our packaging practices.2 Some companies have also begun to market their mooncakes by showing how their boxes may be repurposed for use as jewellery boxes or for keeping other small keepsakes.
 While companies will continue to design greater and more elaborate boxes to attract the consumer’s attention, the consumer can play a part to help reduce the severity of the waste issue.
 Reusing or repurposing these boxes is a great step forward as it allows us to cut down on waste while providing opportunities to reorganise or redecorate our living spaces.

 No matter your preference for mooncake flavours or packaging, the Mid-Autumn festival is a time for bonding with family and friends.
 So brew up a pot of tea, savour some mooncakes, but only sparingly, and enjoy the company and festivities this year.